-Using a 16K compressed page size can reduce storage and I/O costs for BLOB, VARCHAR, or TEXT columns, because such data often compress well, and might therefore require fewer overflow pages, even though the B-tree nodes themselves take as many pages as in the uncompressed form.
+Using a 16K compressed page size can reduce storage and I/O costs for BLOB, VARCHAR or TEXT columns, because such data often compress well, and might therefore require fewer "overflow" pages, even though the B-tree nodes themselves take as many pages as in the uncompressed form.

-Compression and the InnoDB Buffer Pool
+3.4.3 Compression and the InnoDB Buffer Pool

-In a compressed InnoDB table, every compressed page (whether 1K, 2K, 4K or 8K) corresponds to an uncompressed page of 16K bytes (or a smaller size if innodb\page\size is set).
-To access the data in a page, InnoDB reads the compressed page from disk if it is not already in the buffer pool, then uncompresses the page to its original form.
+In a compressed InnoDB table, every compressed page (whether 1K, 2K, 4K or 8K) corresponds to an uncompressed page of 16K bytes.
+To access the data in a page, InnoDB must read the compressed page from disk (unless it is already in memory), and then uncompress the page to its original 16K byte form.
 This section describes how InnoDB manages the buffer pool with respect to pages of compressed tables.

 To minimize I/O and to reduce the need to uncompress a page, at times the buffer pool contains both the compressed and uncompressed form of a database page.
-To make room for other required database pages, InnoDB may evict from the buffer pool an uncompressed page, while leaving the compressed page in memory.
-Or, if a page has not been accessed in a while, the compressed form of the page might be written to disk, to free space for other data.
-Thus, at any given time, the buffer pool might contain both the compressed and uncompressed forms of the page, or only the compressed form of the page, or neither.
+However, to make room for other required database pages, InnoDB may "evict" from the buffer pool an uncompressed page, while leaving the compressed page in memory.
+Or, if a page has not been accessed in a while, the compressed form of the page may be written to disk, to free space for other data.
+Thus, at any given time, the buffer pool may (a) not contain any copy of a given database page, (b) contain only the compressed form of the page, or (c) contain both the compressed and uncompressed forms of the page.

-InnoDB keeps track of which pages to keep in memory and which to evict using a least-recently-used (LRU) list, so that hot (frequently accessed) data tends to stay in memory.
-When compressed tables are accessed, MySQL uses an adaptive LRU algorithm to achieve an appropriate balance of compressed and uncompressed pages in memory.
+InnoDB keeps track of which pages to retain in memory and which to evict using a least-recently-used (LRU) list, so that "hot" or frequently accessed data tends to stay in memory.
+When compressed tables are accessed, InnoDB uses an adaptive LRU algorithm to achieve an appropriate balance of compressed and uncompressed pages in memory.
 This adaptive algorithm is sensitive to whether the system is running in an I/O-bound or CPU-bound manner.

-The goal is to avoid spending too much processing time uncompressing pages when the CPU is busy, and to avoid doing excess I/O when the CPU has spare cycles that can be used for uncompressing compressed pages (that may already be in memory).
+The essential idea is to avoid spending too much processing time uncompressing pages when the CPU is busy, and to avoid doing excess I/O when the CPU has spare cycles that can be used for uncompressing compressed pages (that may already be in memory).
 When the system is I/O-bound, the algorithm prefers to evict the uncompressed copy of a page rather than both copies, to make more room for other disk pages to become memory resident.
-When the system is CPU-bound, MySQL prefers to evict both the compressed and uncompressed page, so that more memory can be used for "hot" pages and reducing the need to uncompress data in memory only in compressed form.
+When the system is CPU-bound, InnoDB prefers to evict both the compressed and uncompressed page, so that more memory can be used for "hot" pages and reducing the need to uncompress data in memory only in compressed form.

-Compression and the InnoDB Redo Log Files
+3.4.4 Compression and the InnoDB Log Files

-Before a compressed page is written to a data file, MySQL writes a copy of the page to the redo log (if it has been recompressed since the last time it was written to the database).
-This is done to ensure that redo logs are usable for crash recovery, even in the unlikely case that the zlib library is upgraded and that change introduces a compatibility problem with the compressed data.
+Before (but not necessarily at the same time as) a compressed page is written to a database file, InnoDB writes a copy of the page to the redo log (if it has been recompressed since the last time it was written to the database).
+This is done to ensure that redo logs will always be usable, even if a future version of InnoDB uses a slightly different compression algorithm.
 Therefore, some increase in the size of log files, or a need for more frequent checkpoints, can be expected when using compression.
 The amount of increase in the log file size or checkpoint frequency depends on the number of times compressed pages are modified in a way that requires reorganization and recompression.